Australia frets over Meta halt to US fact-checking

-Australia — which has been at the forefront of efforts to rein in social media giants — was worried about a surge of false information spreading on social media, Treasurer Jim Chalmers said.
+The government — which has been at the forefront of efforts to rein in social media giants — was worried about a surge of false information spreading online, Treasurer Jim Chalmers said.

 “Misinformation and disinformation is very dangerous, and we’ve seen it really kind of explode in the last few years,” Chalmers told national broadcaster ABC.